matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 A client can check for the `relation_match` condition being supported by testing for an existing `.m.rule.thread_reply` in the default rules (see below).

+Matching is done on a best effort, when evaluating the push rule against an event if the server (or client) doesn't know of any other events which meet the specified conditions than the rule should not be matched and processing continues with the next push rule.

 ### A push rule for threads

 For users to easily track notification of threads they have interacted with the